werkbot/framewerk/docs/en/sass-setup.md

 # SASS Configuration

-The sass is built to be configurable per project, we do this by having a default properties map which we refer to as the "theme", its located here: `sass\variables\_theme.scss`.
+The sass is built to be configurable per project, we do this by having a default properties map which we refer to as the "theme", it's located here: `sass\variables\_theme.scss`.

 ```
 $default-theme-properties: (